Are you vulnerable to union organizing?

 As a manager, perhaps you've held meetings and told employees in a group setting that "your door is always open," but you don't have any individual relationships with them.
 You've done it all right in your eyes, but employee engagement is low, and no one has sat down one-on-one to talk about what may be going on.
 Set up a direct communication line and follow through when it comes to whatever feedback you have received.
 These simple actions will develop trust and strengthen the relationship between leaders and employees.
 If you're wondering how to improve communication, or where to begin, we've got you covered!

-Regardless of where your organization stands in terms of communication, there’s always room for improvement.
+Regardless of where your organization stands in terms of communication, there's always room for improvement.
 Maintaining an open-door policy is not accomplished by simply stating that your door is open.
-If you are regularly conducting engagement surveys and checking the temperature of your workplace, it’s important that you take it a step further to ensure relationships are strengthened between leaders and employees at all levels.
+If you are regularly conducting engagement surveys and checking the temperature of your workplace, it's important that you take it a step further to ensure relationships are strengthened between leaders and employees at all levels.
 Keep lines of communication open, and take the initiative to start the conversation.
-If you’ve struggled with developing leaders that feel confident doing so, the professionals at Projections and A Better Leader are here to help.
-We’ve had decades of experience helping employers navigate union organizing, strengthen workplace culture, and ensuring leaders can work well with their team members.
+If you've struggled with developing leaders that feel confident doing so, the professionals at Projections and A Better Leader are here to help.
+We've had decades of experience helping employers navigate union organizing, implement labor relations training for supervisors, strengthen workplace culture, and ensuring leaders can work well with their team members.
 Becoming an employer of choice is just around the corner!